-- Water Taxi The project proponent shall provide a direct path and wayfinding signage from the Water Taxi Landing to the hotel facilities, and provide brochures and other materials in the hotel lobbies to inform hotel guests of the water taxi service and the destinations that can be reached. - Bike Racks The project proponent shall provide bike racks to accommodate a minimum of 24 bicycle parking spaces on the project site or adjacent thereto on the Embarcadero Promenade to encourage employees/patrons to bike to the proposed project. - Bike Share Stations The project proponent shall coordinate with companies like DECOBIKE to ensure a bike share station is maintained within walking distance (approximately 1,000 feet) to the proposed project.
-If a third-party bikeshare service cannot be provided, the project proponent shall provide bikes for its guests to rent. - Public Transit On its website, the project proponent shall promote and encourage employees and patrons to utilize alternative modes of transportation as an alternative to driving their personal vehicles. - Public Transit Subsidies for Employees The project proponent shall provide reimbursement or subsidies for public transportation costs for all employees.
-The level of transit reimbursements and subsidies shall be based on the standards set forth by the California Air Pollution Control Officers Association resource document Quantifying Greenhouse Gas Mitigation Measures (August 2010) to achieve a reduction in project vehicle miles traveled by 20%. - Port of San Diego (formerly Big Bay) Shuttle The project proponent shall participate in the Port of San Diego Shuttle system as a condition precedent to issuance of a certificate of occupancy for the market-rate hotel or lower-cost visitor-serving hotel, whichever hotel is completed first.
-Participation may include: collection of fares, advertising, voluntary tenant participation, mandatory tenant participation at the time of issuance of coastal development permits for District tenant projects within the South Embarcadero, and other forms of participation as identified by the District.
+Mi tigation Measures Timing and Methods Responsible Parties ٠ Water Taxi - The project proponent shall provide a direct path and wayfinding signage from the Water Taxi Landing to the hotel facilities, and provide brochures and other materials in the hotel lobbies to inform hotel guests of the water taxi service and the destinations that can be reached. • Bike Racks - The project proponent shall provide bike racks to accommodate a minimum of 24 bicycle parking spaces on the project site or adjacent thereto on the Embarcadero Promenade to encourage employees/patrons to bike to the proposed project. • Bike Share Stations - The project proponent shall coordinate with companies like DECOBIKE to ensure a bike share station is maintained within walking distance (approximately 1,000 feet) to the proposed project.
+If a third-party bikeshare service cannot be provided, the project proponent shall provide bikes for its guests to rent. ٠ Public Transit - On its website, the project proponent shall promote and encourage employees and patrons to utilize alternative modes of transportation as an alternative to driving their personal vehicles. ٠ Public Transit Subsidies for Employees - The project proponent shall provide reimbursement or subsidies for public transportation costs for all employees.
+The level of transit reimbursements and subsidies shall be based on the standards set forth by the California Air Pollution Control Officers Association resource document Quantifying Greenhouse Gas Mitigation Measures (August 2010) to achieve a reduction in project venicle miles traveled by 20%. • Port of San Diego (formerly Big Bay) Shuttle - The project proponent shall participate in the Port of San Diego Shuttle system as a condition precedent to issuance of a certificate of occupancy for the market-rate noter or lower-cost visitor-serving include, collection of force, advertising voluntery topont narticipation mandatory tenant participation at the time of participation, manualory tenant participation at the time of nrojects within the South Embarcadero, and other forms of narticination as identified by the District